With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSummit Of North Star Behavioral Health is a mental health treatment center in Palmer, Alaska, located at Mile 2.
 5 Clark Wolverine Road, part of the 99645 zip code.
 Summit Of North Star Behavioral Health provides telemedicine/telehealth and residential treatment.
-Summit Of North Star Behavioral Health also offers integrated dual diagnosis disorder treatment, trauma therapy and group therapy to children / adolescents.
+Summit Of North Star Behavioral Health also offers individual psychotherapy, integrated dual diagnosis disorder treatment and behavior modification to children / adolescents.
 Summit Of North Star Behavioral Health supports children/adolescents with serious emotional disturbance and people with trauma.
-Summit Of North Star Behavioral Health also provides family psychoeducation, suicide prevention services and diet and exercise counseling.
+Summit Of North Star Behavioral Health also provides suicide prevention services, education services and family psychoeducation.

-Learn MoreGood Samaritan Psychiatric Services is one of mental health facilities in Anchorage, Alaska, located at 2530 Debarr Road, 99508 zip code.
+Learn MoreGood Samaritan Psychiatric Services is a mental health clinic in Anchorage, AK, located at 2530 Debarr Road, 99508 zip code area.
 Good Samaritan Psychiatric Services provides outpatient treatment.
-Good Samaritan Psychiatric Services provides psychotropic medication to adults, young adults and children / adolescents.
+Good Samaritan Psychiatric Services offers psychotropic medication to young adults, adults and children / adolescents.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.